-15 Things I Learned from Practicing the KonMari Method
+15 Things I Learned Practicing the KonMari Method

 "Life becomes far easier once you know that things will still work out even if you are lacking something." - Marie Kondo